 Redford used an English accent at first, but those scenes were later dubbed because Pollack decided the role would play better as an American.
 He felt that Redford was such an American icon that it might be difficult for audiences to believe his character was British.

-A shot of the living room at the beginning of the movie, when Karen is moving into her new house:
+The living room when Karen is moving into her new house:

 And a few scenes later, the room has been furnished and decorated:

 Pollack says in the Director’s Commentary that it was convenient having the house set to use for both exterior and interior scenes.
 If the outside conditions weren’t working (too dark or rainy, for example), they could easily move a scene indoors.

 The living room at night has a warm glow: